 (4) The laying of a copy of a direction that is taken to have occurred under subsection (3) is to be recorded in the Minutes, or Votes and Proceedings, of the House on the first sitting day of the House after the Clerk received the copy.

-[Section 131A inserted by No. 35 of 2000 s.
-47; amended by No. 8 of 2009 s.
+[Section 131A inserted: No. 35 of 2000 s.
+47; amended: No. 8 of 2009 s.
 34; No. 28 of 2015 s.
 63.]

 132. Protection from personal liability

-(1) A person does not incur civil liability for anything done by the person in good faith in, or in connection with, the performance or purported performance of functions under this Act or the Wildlife Conservation Act 1950.
+(1) A person does not incur civil liability for anything done by the person in good faith in, or in connection with, the performance or purported performance of functions under this Act.

-(2) The State is also relieved of any civil liability for anything done or omitted to be done in good faith in, or in connection with, the performance or purported performance of a function under this Act or the Wildlife Conservation Act 1950 in relation to preventing, managing or controlling fire on land to which this Act applies, section 8A land or section 8C land.
+(2) The State is also relieved of any civil liability for anything done or omitted to be done in good faith in, or in connection with, the performance or purported performance of a function under this Act in relation to preventing, managing or controlling fire on land to which this Act applies, section 8A land or section 8C land.

 (3) Without limiting subsection (1), a person who is —